Lifwill/valheimGitSavingScript/README.md

   1) Connect to git and pull the last version or initialize the repository with last version
   2) Launch the game
   3) Pull to check if the game is still running
-  4) When the game stop, commit world changes to git.
+  4) When the game stops, commit world changes to git.

 ## Configuration
 You have to setup some data to make it work